Block belief propagation algorithm for two-dimensional tensor networks: Introduction

+Borrowing ideas from classical probabilistic models, we propose an alternative method for (approximately) contracting two-dimensional TNs, which is highly parallelizable and is flexible to deal with both finite and infinite 2D systems.
 There is a close similarity between quantum and classical many-body systems and multivariate probabilistic models.
 In both cases, the states live in spaces of exponential dimension, and it is important to (approximately) compute local properties of the system: local expectation values in the former cases, and local marginals in the latter case\cc{WainwrightJordan2008}.
 Therefore, methods developed in one field could often benefit the other.
 Belief propagation (BP) is a well-established statistical inference algorithm for computing local marginals of multivariate probabilistic models on complex networks, which is known to be exact for tree networks\cc{Pearl1982}.
 BP has been widely applied to very diverse areas, ranging from Bayesian inference\cc{Pearl1982}, statistics physics\cc{MezardVirasoro1987, ToonMendes2011, KarrerZdeborova2014}, combinatorial optimizations\cc{MezardZecchina2002, MezardMontanari2009}, and epidemic spreading\cc{KarrerNewman2010}, to name a few.
 For networks that contain a large number of loops or long range correlations, BP could result in poor performance since it only considers the direct neighbors of each node and treats the environment of a node in a separable way.
-This shortcoming has been the subject of an extensive research that resulted in a plethora of message-passing algorithms that generalize and improve BP in different ways\cc{YedidiaFreemanWeiss2000, YedidiaFreemanWeiss2005, ref:Pelizzola2005-CVM, ref:Montanari2005-LCB, ref:Chertkov2006-LCB, ref:Mooij2007-LCB, ref:LMRR2013-replica, ref:WZ2013-simpleGBP, ref:ZW2015-LoopBP, ref:CantwellNewman2019-LoopyBP, ref:KirkleyNewman2021-LoopyBP}.
+This shortcoming has been the subject of an extensive research that resulted in a plethora of algorithms that generalize and improve BP in different ways\cc{YedidiaFreemanWeiss2000, YedidiaFreemanWeiss2005, ref:Pelizzola2005-CVM, ref:Montanari2005-LCB, ref:Chertkov2006-LCB, ref:Mooij2007-LCB, ref:LMRR2013-replica, WangZhou2013, ZhouZheng2015, ref:CantwellNewman2019-LoopyBP, ref:KirkleyNewman2021-LoopyBP}.
 Broadly speaking, these algorithms clump together neighboring nodes and treat small loops exactly, at the expense of higher computational resources and elaborated bookkeeping.